kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 - VPA alpha integration of feature completed and any bugs addressed,
 - E2E tests covering Resize Policy, LimitRanger, and ResourceQuota are added,
 - Negative tests are identified and added.
+- A "/resize" subresource is defined and implemented.
+- Pod-scoped resources are handled if that KEP is past alpha

 ### Stable
 - VPA integration of feature moved to beta,
 - User feedback (ideally from atleast two distinct users) is green,
 - No major bugs reported for three months.
+- Pod-scoped resources are handled if that KEP is past alpha

 ## Implementation History